What Is A Short Position?

 Short selling typically requires a margin account.
-In order to execute the trade, you have to maintain enough money and margin to buy back the shares that you shorted.
-For example 150% of the envisaged transaction
+In order to execute the trade, we have to maintain enough money and margin to buy back the shares that are shorted.
+For example, 150% of the envisaged transaction.

 #2 – Hedging Instruments

-As we mentioned earlier the potential loss from a short sell transaction is infinite.
+As we mentioned earlier, the potential loss from a short sell transaction is infinite.
 So, generally, the investor hedges his position to minimize the loss.
-I.e., while shorting a stock you can purchase a stop loss by keeping a margin above the price at which you shorted, so higher the difference between the stop loss price and shorted price greater the loss the investor would be born.
+I.e., while shorting a stock, one can purchase a stop loss by keeping a margin above the price at which the stocks are shorted, so the higher the difference between the stop loss price and shorted price greater the loss the investor would be born.